mahnve/bdd_js/intro/title.md

 !SLIDE bullets

-# My Javascript Background
+# Javascript and Me

 * Java and Ruby developer
-* Javascript as little as possible
+* Javascript by necessity and as little as possible
+* Warming up to each